mikkokallio/networkdemo-iac/README.md

 * One or more spoke vnets that are peered bi-directionally with the hub.
 * In each spoke vnet, two subnets and a VM with the network watcher and AMA extensions enabled.
 * Routes to enable spoke-spoke traffic.
+* A Log Analytics workspace for firewall logs.
 * A DNS zone that is linked to the hub and all spokes.

 ## Bugs